KEAM Entrance Examination 2025

 Note

-- No request for the change in the Examination centre will be entertained.
+- No requests for changes in the Examination Centre will be entertained.

-- Candidates choosing Dubai as Examination Centre will have to remit an additional fee of ₹12,000.
+- Candidates choosing Dubai or Bahrain as the Examination Centre will need to remit an additional fee of ₹15,000.

 Answer Keys

-- The Commissioner for Entrance Examinations will publish the Answer Keys of both the Papers of the Engineering Entrance Examination on the website of the CEE.
+- The Commissioner for Entrance Examinations will publish the Answer Keys of the Engineering Entrance Examination on the CEE website.

-- All complaints on Answer keys received will be referred to subject expert committees to be constituted by the CEE.
-The recommendations of the Committees will be final.
+- All complaints will be reviewed by subject expert committees constituted by the CEE, and their decision will be final.

 Re-Checking

-- There is no provision for revaluation or rechecking of answer sheets as the valuation or scoring will be error-free.
+- There is no provision for revaluation or rechecking of answer sheets, as the valuation and scoring will be error-free.

 Result / Rank List